Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 The town does NOT have any ships.
 Visiting ships are always forced to dock on the visitors wharfs, a ways away from the fishing jetties that dominate the sea nearest to the cliffs.

 Any ship, scuff mark, or oddity a ship could make against any one of the main fishing jetties should stand out as odd or weird.

+**Punishment for Poaching:**
+If a fisherman is caught poaching off of another fisherman's fishing spot or crates the punishment is severe.
+A guilty fisherman is sentenced to death, an overwhelmingly severe punishment for the small town but a necessary one.
+They are built on community so poaching directly harms the whole community.
+The death is executed in the kelp chute, the tunnel draining the grung path to the sea beneath.
+It is rocky and jagged, shredding the body into fish food.
 # Events:
 1. **Monthly Fish Off:** Teams of 4 accepted.
 Judging done by the towns elders, one from the Grung and two from the rest of the town (since that is how the percentage population divides, 33% Grung, 66% other).
 Categories for: largest catch, most dangerous catch, most odd catch, and prettiest fish.
 Gold prizes to the winners.
 Many come from [[Saddle-Port]], [[Herringshold]], and [[Gullhook]] to join in.
 2. **The Great Other-Grung Capture the Flag Game:** Every year, around when the season begin to change back from cold and frosty to warm and spring-y, a game of capture the flag is held.
 No maiming, but blunt trauma and knocking people out is allowed.
 It is just for fun.
 Winning team gets a trophy.
 The Grung have lost this for 8 years in a row now and would love some help to win.